openservicemesh/osm-docs/content/docs/getting_started/setup_osm.md

 [Prometheus](https://github.com/prometheus/prometheus),
 [Grafana](https://github.com/grafana/grafana), and
 [Jaeger](https://github.com/jaegertracing/jaeger) integrations.
-The `OpenServiceMesh.enablePermissiveTrafficPolicy` chart parameter in the `values.yaml` file instructs OSM to ignore any policies and let traffic flow freely between the pods.
+The `osm.enablePermissiveTrafficPolicy` chart parameter in the `values.yaml` file instructs OSM to ignore any policies and let traffic flow freely between the pods.
 With Permissive Traffic Policy mode enabled, new pods will be injected with Envoy, but traffic will flow through the proxy and will not be blocked.